 Composting in the Yard

-If you have a yard or garden, the easiest way to compost is by burying your organic waste directly into the soil.
-This method is fast and efficient and here’s how to do it:
+If you have a yard or garden, the easiest and most eco-friendly way to compost is by burying your organic waste directly into the soil.
+This method, often called “in-ground composting,” is fast, efficient, and requires minimal equipment.
+By returning valuable nutrients to the earth, you’ll reduce landfill waste while nourishing your plants naturally.

 - Dig a Hole – Find a spot in your yard and dig a hole at least ten inches deep.
 This depth ensures that the compost is covered well enough to prevent animals from digging it up;